javaplus/DockerKubesDojo/labs/kube_deploy_cloud_app.md

 NOTE: Look at the [offical documentation here](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec) to see what the **'-it'** is doing.

-Once you get a bash prompt issue an **pwd** command to see what the current working directory is.
+Once you get a bash prompt issue a **pwd** command to see what the current working directory is.
 Do you know why this is the working directory?
 Look at the Dockerfile again that you used to create this image.
 Also, do an **ls** to see all the files that were copied into this working directory and then figure out how they got there.